JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 The `Uncaught TypeError: e.slice is not a function` error indicates that the response which is received from the remote data source is not an array while the widget expects a simple array for its data source.

-Widgets like the TreeView or the MultiSelect need only a simple array while the Grid needs an envelope with additional information such as total, errors, and aggregates.
+Widgets like the TreeView or the MultiSelect need only a simple array.
+Conversly, Grid needs an envelope with additional information such as total, errors, and aggregates.
 For more information on what information each widget expects, review the demo of the respective control.

 The possible causes for the `e.slice is not a function` error can be any or a combination of the following:

 **Cause 1**

-The server does not return an actual list of objects but empty data, an error response, or a single item.
+The server does not return an actual list of objects.
+Instead, it returns empty data, an error response, or a single item.
 In such cases, you get a single object or HTML instead of a serialized array.

 **Solution 1**

-Step through the server method that returns data and monitor the response in the browser dev toolbar to see what you get and ensure it is something like `[{"fieldName": 123, "otherField": "someValue"}, {"fieldName": 234, "otherField": "otherValue"}]`.
+Step through the server method that returns data and monitor the response in the browser dev toolbar.
+See what you get and ensure that it is something like `[{"fieldName": 123, "otherField": "someValue"}, {"fieldName": 234, "otherField": "otherValue"}]`.

 **Cause 2**